TACC/Lmod/docs/source/090_configuring_lmod.rst

    the module command is running.

-Configuration time setting that can be overridden by env. vars.
+Configuration time settings that can be overridden by env. vars.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following settings are defined by configure but can be overridden